 A common misconception of some renters is that they don’t need to purchase their own insurance coverage.
 Erroneously, many believe that if something were to happen, their losses would be covered under their landlords’ policy.
 For others, they are not able to or just choose to not incur the additional cost.
-If you’re local to Brandon, Mb, you can likely recall the downside of not having insurance coverage following the devastating fires in downtown Brandon this year.
+If you’re local to Brandon, Mb, you can likely recall the downside of not having insurance coverage following the devastating fires in the downtown area.

 Educating yourself and investing in a policy with ample coverage is well worth the small monthly investment.
 Tenant insurance really means more than just protecting the loss of your personal items; there are three key components that make up tenant insurance as a whole.

 #1.
 Personal Property – This includes any personal property owned by the occupants that are listed on the policy.
 This could potentially cover everything from appliances and electronics to furniture, jewelry, and clothing, etc. An insurance policy would cover the loss of these items if they were damaged or stolen.

 #2.
 Temporary Living Expenses – There may be a situation where you need to vacate your apartment due to unforeseen damages as a result of a fire, water damage or something of that nature.
-An insurance policy will help to cover costs incurred of having to find alternative living accommodations.
+An insurance policy will help to cover the costs incurred of having to find alternative living accommodations.

 The third component of tenant insurance is likely the most interesting and the scariest!

 #3.
 Liability Coverage (including medical and legal) – Did you know that if your bathtub were to overflow causing damage to the unit (or units) below that you are liable for your neighbors’ losses?
 Many tenants assume they are only required to cover their own losses, medical bills, and alternate living accommodations which is why they tend to shrug off tenants insurance.
 However, should your neighbor suffer the loss of their personal items or need to vacate their unit and find alternative living accommodations, those expenses are your responsibility.